clickfix-wiki/clickfix-wiki.github.io/README.md

   - ...
 ```

+For a quick reference of the YAML format, see `yaml-quick-reference.md`.

 ## Deployment

 This website is designed to work with GitHub Pages.
 Simply:

 1. Push this repository to GitHub
 2. Enable GitHub Pages in repository settings
-3. The site will be available at `https://username.github.io/repository-name`
+3. The site will be available at `https://clickfix-wiki.github.io`

 ## Contributing